 The SuperCol project is supported by the European Union's Horizon 2020 research and innovation programme Marie Sklodowska-Curie Innovative Training Networks (ITN) under grant No. 860914.

-For the PhD position, we seek an enthusiastic and motivated candidate with MSc degree (or equivalent) in Physical Chemistry, Physics, or similar.
-He/she must have an affinity with optical microscopy and/or colloidal sciences.
-Experience in the areas of particle-functionalization or super-resolution microscopy are an asset.
+For the PhD position, we seek an enthusiastic and motivated candidate with MSc degree (or equivalent) in Colloid Science, Physical Chemistry, Soft Matter Physics, or similar.
+He/she must have an affinity with colloid chemistry, polymer particle synthesis, self-assembly, DNA, and quantitative microscopy.
+Experience in the areas of particle synthesis and functionalization or super-resolution microscopy are an asset.
 Good communication skills in English (both written and spoken) are required.

 We offer you: